-Please see the attached Half-Termly Overview here: Spring 1 Curriculum Map
+Please see the attached Half-Termly Overview here: Summer 1 Curriculum Map

 The Power of Reading:

 At our school we are immensely passionate about reading.
 Reading is not only incredibly pleasurable but also opens up a world of imagination and knowledge for our young children to explore.
 One of our favourite times of the day is when it is time to share an exciting piece of literature, in whatever form this may take: Comics, Magazines, Stories, Fact Books and many more text types are always exciting to explore.

 Below are some of my personal favourite stories that you might like to listen to at home.
 I hope you enjoy finding a cosy place to snuggle up and listen to these!